Lipnitskaya steals spotlight

 It seemed to do the trick as Davis and White's beautiful foxtrot and quickstep interpretation to a medley of songs from 'My Fair Lady' earned them a top score of 75.98 and lifted the U.S. into medal contention.

-Their expected toe-to-toe battle with 2010 Olympic champions Virtue and Moir failed to materialize as the Canadians paid the price for going out of sync in their side-by-side twizzles.
+Their expected toe-to-toe battle with 2010 Olympic champions Virtue and Moir failed to materialise as the Canadians paid the price for going out of sync in their side-by-side twizzles.

 Virtue looked crushed after her slip up led to the mistake.